culturing/poems/Poems/2026-02-21/01 Cruelty II.md

 toward healthier fields.
 Three times now you have devalued my suit in the midst of mixed signals.
 Three times may be enough to establish a pattern.
-I have told you I do not find you unworthy of love, but unbridled cruelty might change that, at least in the short term, even if it wears a mask.
+I have told you I do not find you unworthy of love, but unbridled cruelty might change that, even if it wears a mask.
 It was never the cruelty that bound me to you.
 There was something else, something wonderful, and I still remember it, in fact